How to Prepare and Brew Chamomile Tea

 Steeping Instructions for Pre-Bagged or Loose Leaf Chamomile Tea

-The blossoms of the Chamomile plant (Latin name: Matricaria recutita) have been used by ancient Egyptians for over 3,000 years for its pleasantly calming, comforting, and anti-imflamatory properties.
-Chamomile has a sweeter, mild taste with hints of apple and is caffeine-free.
+The blossoms of the chamomile plant (Matricaria recutita) have been used by ancient Egyptians for over 3,000 years for their pleasantly calming, comforting, and anti-inflammatory properties.
+Chamomile has a sweet, mild taste with hints of apple and is caffeine free.
 With the wide variety of exotic tea blends on supermarket shelves today, let's get back to basics on how to easily prepare a cup of chamomile tea.

-- 1 tsp of dried chamomile flowers (about 1 gram)
+- 1 teaspoon of dried chamomile flowers (about 1 gram)

-- 8oz of filtered water and hot water from the tap
+- 8 ounces of filtered water and hot water from the tap

-- Heat 6-8oz of filtered water in your kettle on your stove to first boil (when the water just begins to form small bubbles).
+- Heat 6–8 ounces of filtered water in your kettle on your stove to first boil (when the water just begins to form small bubbles).
 Remove from heat.

 - Uncover and remove your infusion device from your tea pot or mug.
-If you steeped loose-leaf, pour the steeped tea through a strainer into a 2nd mug.
+If you steeped loose leaf, pour the steeped tea through a strainer into a second mug.